A reader on Food in Schools

 – the state will provide.
 If working, or in a low paid job, why bother improving yourself, getting qualifications or additional skills so you can earn a higher income?
 The state will provide.

-It really is the , and it's slippery enough already thanks with generations of families already now who have grown up in households where no-one has ever had a job, or where they've only know welfare as a form of income.
+It really is the slippery slope, and it’s slippery enough already thanks with generations of families already now who have grown up in households where no-one has ever had a job, or where they’ve only know welfare as a form of income.
 What kind of passive, docile people will this kind of policy produce – people who are totally dependent on the state and are happy to do so?
-Just the kind of people that wing political parties want – totally dependant on the state and a guaranteed voting block for them.
+Just the kind of people that left wing political parties want – totally dependant on the state and a guaranteed voting block for them.

 I think we are there already – the welfare ethic has replaced the work ethic in NZ and Harawira’s policy is one of the final nails in the coffin for working responsible people in this country.